ROACORE (ROA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ROACORE Historical Price

-According to the latest data gathered on ROACORE live price page, the current price of ROACORE is 0.01021469USD.
-The circulating supply of ROACORE(ROA) is 535.00M ROA , giving it a market capitalization of $5.46M.
+According to the latest data gathered on ROACORE live price page, the current price of ROACORE is 0.01027675USD.
+The circulating supply of ROACORE(ROA) is 535.00M ROA , giving it a market capitalization of $5.47M.

 The ROACORE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ROA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.